Three top rules to avoid food poisoning

 - Staphylococcus aureus from the human body can grow and produce its toxin in foods like home-made pasta and fermented sausage – typically foods that get a lot of handling during preparation.
 Wash your hands!

 - Escherichia coli (E. coli) don't often cause illness, but the bugs are very common.
 They are found in the guts of animals, including humans.
 Most E. coli are harmless and normally serve a useful function in the body by suppressing the growth of harmful bacteria and by producing appreciable amounts of vitamins.
 But the presence of E. coli in food is an indication of faecal contamination and the possibility of the presence of far worse bacteria that could cause serious illness.
 Unfortunately not all E. coli are harmless.
 The strain E. coli O157 is particularly dangerous for two reasons.
-Doses of just a few cells (possibly as few as 10) can result in illness, and the toxin it produces is extremely potent, causing anything from mild diarrhoea to serious urinary and gastrointestinal complications, including internal bleeding.
+Doses of just a few cells can result in illness, and the toxin it produces is extremely potent, causing anything from mild diarrhoea to serious urinary and gastrointestinal complications, including internal bleeding.
 As with other strains of E. coli, E. coli O157 is normally found in cows' and other animals' guts and gets into meat in the abattoir.
 It's a relatively new type of infection, first recognised in Canada in 1985.

 Q: Is it OK to cut the mould off cheese?